 Variant identification and characterization

 Variant identification for NGS data is a challenge job.
 The 1000 Genomes Project and others have published methods for base-calling, sequence alignment and assembly, polymorphism identification for high throughput sequencing data.77-84 With these methods, the base-calling and SNP identification algorithms incorporate not only base-calling quality scores but also population data (such as human genome reference sequences and dbSNP data), linkage disequilibrium (LD) and reads from multiple individuals.
-These features minimize errors in SNP identification.85,86 Based on our design, we will be able to discover transmitted and de novo variants, including SNVs, InDels and CNVs.
+These features minimize errors in SNP identification.85,86 Furthermore, transmission information among indiviudals in the pedigrees will also help to reduce base-calling errors.
+Based on our design, we will be able to discover transmitted and de novo variants, including SNVs, InDels and CNVs.
 Due to the limitation of the resources available to this RFA, we will focus on SNVs and large CNVs because the methods and protocols to identify these variants are relatively mature and stable.
 Other types of variants will be explored when resources allow.

 SNV identification: We plan to use the GATK package87 to refine SNV identification.
 Specifically, we will export the SAM files for each individual from the SOAP software,61,75 and feed these files for variant discovery using reads from all sequenced individuals.
 We will adopt the algorithms developed by DePristo et al86 for local multiple sequence alignment, base-calling quality recalibration, multi-sample SNP calling and SNP quality score recalibration.
 In this process, pedigree information, known polymorphic sites for Chinese from the dbSNP and 1000 Genomes Project will be incorporated into the analyses.
 A final evaluation of overall SNV calling quality for the entire dataset will be assessed by the transition and transversion ratio.
 Based on a previous study, a transition/transversion ratio of 3.0-3.5 is expected for coding sequences.88 A significant deviation from this expectation is an indication of high rate of false SNV calling, and further data-cleaning would be needed and SNV calling redone.